Orckestra/orc-shared/docs/components.md

 - `title`: A string or message descriptor to be rendered as large text.
 - `subtitle`: A string or message descriptor to be shown below the title, slightly smaller.
 - `animate`: A flag, if set the icon will rotate.
+- `warn`: A flag, if set the placeholder is shown in dark red rather than grey.

 Shows an element suitable for being used as a placeholder or load spinner in e.g. lists without content.